Working with Managed Service for PostgreSQL databases

 Service account: Select an existing Managed Service for PostgreSQL service account or create a new one.
 Assign it the

-managed-postgresql.viewerrole allowing it to connect toManaged Service for PostgreSQLclusters.To use a service account, the
+managed-postgresql.viewerrole allowing it to connect toManaged Service for PostgreSQLclusters.To use the service account on your behalf, you need the

 Database: Select the database you will use when working with the PostgreSQL cluster.